bkonicek/ct-time-scaler/README.md

 # CT-Time-Scaler
-A time-based autoscaler written in Python
+A time-based autoscaler written in Python as a proof of concept.

 ## Description
 The scaler app checks the current time and uses the Kubernetes API to scale up